danbev/learning-ai/notes/architectures/rwkv.md

 learned weight matrix Wᵣ to produce the R vector.

-One thing that confused my a little was the usage of element-wise multiplication symbol ⊙, because if μᵣ is a scalare then that would be the same thing but I think this is done for clarity and to make it more general.
+One thing that confused my a little was the usage of element-wise multiplication symbol ⊙, because if μᵣ is a scalar then that would be the same thing but I think this is done for clarity and to make it more general.

 In the time-mixing stage we also have: